What is Harm OCD?

 - Mentally reviewing past events to ensure you did not cause harm to others.

-I worked with a young man in my private practice who was convinced he had hurt someone in the past but had no memory of it.
+I worked with a young man in my private practice who was convinced he had hurt someone but had no memory of it.
 If allowed, he would spend each session asking,

 - how I knew he didn’t hurt someone